Ex-staffer: Michigan St, Dantonio was warned about recruit

 The remarks were made during a deposition, which is part of a lawsuit against Dantonio and other officials.
 Blackwell’s contract wasn’t renewed in 2017.

 His lawsuit claims he was illegally suspended and released in the fallout over assault charges against three other players.

-Dantonio this week declined to comment about Blackwell’s lawsuit.
+“The fact that Mr. Blackwell’s contract was not renewed has nothing to do with Auston Robertson,” Dantonio said in a statement issue Friday.
+“Two years ago, I spoke at length about Auston Robertson when he was dismissed from the team in 2017.
+Rather than engage in a public argument with a former staffer, I refer you to those previous statements.
+Further, there have been multiple investigations into the program’s handling of sexual assaults, including Jones Day in 2017 and the NCAA in 2018, and they concluded that the program and myself committed no violations.”

 Robertson is eligible for parole in 2021.